Why choose merino wool?

 Merino sheep are known by their wrinkled skins and fleeces, and large curly horns.
 They used to grow in extreme weather conditions – freezing winters and hot summers.
 Other sheep breeds wouldn’t survive such weather.
 Therefore, merino sheep have developed a high-quality wool coat to protect them from such an extreme climate.
 Merino wool has huge amounts of insulation and warmth at low weights.

 Once a year merino sheep gets a haircut.
-It’s needed to stop the wool from growing and prevent sheep from suffering too much heat and other health related issues.
-It is important that during the shearing, the sheep is calm and does not resist.
-However, there are number of issues with unethical approach to cutting.
-We would suggest choosing merino products that are made respecting ethical standards and cut with animal and ecological friendly approaches.
-To be sure, it’s better to choose certified merino wool.
+It’s needed to stop the wool from growing and prevent sheep from suffering too much heat and other health-related issues.
+It is important that during the shearing, the sheep are calm and do not resist.
+However, there is a number of issues with the unethical approach to cutting.
+We would suggest choosing merino products that are made respecting ethical standards and cut with animal and environmentally friendly approaches.
+To be sure, it’s better to choose a certified merino wool.
 All Wool Art products are made from organic certified merino wool.

 A quality merino sheep can produce up to 18kg of wool each year.
 Wool that is famous for its softness, strength, breathability and many more benefits.